danyatzeck/danyatzeck.github.io/issues.md

 ## Balanced budget
-My commitment is to avoid taking on additinal debt, and to reduce existing debt as much as possible.
-Stewarding town finances is a key role of the Supervisor, and I intend to work faithfully in this resposibility.
+My commitment is to avoid taking on additional debt, and to reduce existing debt as much as possible.
+Stewarding town finances is a key role of the Supervisor, and I intend to work faithfully in this responsibility.

 ## Commitment to local businesses